SUTDNLP/ZGen/README.md

 - Current maintainer for ZGen is Jiangming Liu.

 ## Publication
 - Jiangmign Liu.
 2015.
-An Empirical Comparision between N-gram and Syntax Language Model for Word Ordering. ( to appear) _In Proceedings of EMNLP2015_.
+An Empirical Comparision between N-gram and Syntax Language Model for Word Ordering. _In Proceedings of EMNLP2015_.
 Lisbon, Portugal, September.
 - Yijia Liu, Yue Zhang, Wanxiang Che, and Ting Liu.
 2015.
 Transition-Based Syntactic Linearization. _In Proceedings of NAACL2015_.
 Denver, Colorado, USA, May.
 - Linfeng Song, Yue Zhang, Kai Song and Qun Liu.
 2014.
 Joint Morphological Generation and Syntactic Linearization. _In Proceedings of AAAI 2014_.
 Quebec City, Canada, July.